coufal/rfactor2-vehicle-file-assistant/README.md

 # rFactor2 Vehicle File Assistant

-Automatically creates new .veh files from a provided list of teams and template .veh files.
+Easy and automated creation of .veh(icle) files from a provided template by using short lists.

-Useful to create skin packs for leagues or standalone mods
+Useful when creating skin packs for addon content or leagues

 ## Features